shivpatel03/Y3-Winter-Sem-Notes/Engineering Economics/Module 4.md

 # Simple and Compound Interest Problem
 - How much would you owe at the end of 4 years using:
 	- simple interest at 9% per year
-	- compound interest at 9% per yera
+	- compound interest at 9% per year
 - if you borrowed 150000 now